Mistakes Content VAs Make in Video Processing

 Mistakes Content VAs Make When Processing Video

-However, AI tools can’t work alone; human input is needed, ideally from someone who truly understands the content.
+However, AI tools can’t do it alone; human input is still necessary and should come from someone who truly understands the content.
 This approach speeds up the process and avoids the #1 VA mistake.

 Understanding the GCT (Goals, Content, and Targeting) of the video you’re working on is key to success.